MathieuDutSik/polyhedral_common/README.md

 * `Copositivity`: This is for checking the copositivity code.
 * `Reflective`: This is for using the edgewalk algorithm of Allcock for building the polyheral cone.
+* `IntegralAutomorphy`: Computed the integral automorphism group of a configuration of vectors.
 * `SimpleDualDesc`: This is for the code for computing the dual description of polyhedral cones.
 * `WythoffH4`: This is for computing the dual description of the facets of